Pastoral Care

 Please report the death of parishioner to the clergy of the parish as soon as possible (church office: 703-938-6521).
 The pastoral care emergency line (703-216-1864) may be used at any hour to reach the clergy on call.
 The Rector and staff are ready to be of assistance and can be with the family at the funeral home, if desired.
 The clergy should be consulted before a date and time is set for the funeral or memorial service.

-Gestalt Pastoral Care:
+Gestalt Soul Care:

 Healing Prayer Team: